 2.2.1.1.1) Point back and forth between the target picture and one correct answer on the page and simulate a crossing out motion to indicate to the participant the need to find and cross out as many items as possible that are identical to the target within an array of geometric shapes, within a time limit of 30 to 60 seconds3.

-2.2.1.2) Administer the Picture Context.
+2.2.1.2) Administer the Picture Context subtest.

 2.2.1.2.1) Use pantomime to indicate to the participant that the stimulus card relates to an empty box on the easel illustration3.
 Gesture back and forth to indicate the need to identify a pictured object that has been removed from a large display by using contextual cues3.